At midnight on New Year’s Eve, Lisbon skies blaze from several points in the city.

 Other NYE Fireworks in Lisbon

-Another midnight fireworks display happens in Parque das Nações, the riverfront futuristic neighbourhood.
+Another midnight fireworks display usually happens in Parque das Nações, Lisbon’s riverfront futuristic neighbourhood.
 The celebration here is not so crowded, but several restaurants are open for business, and prepare special New Year’s Eve menus.
 Casino Lisboa also offers a free concert in its Arena Lounge on 31 December starting at 10pm.
 At midnight, come outside to watch the fireworks go off, and continue the celebration throughout the night.

 NYE Fireworks Around Lisbon